pingcap/docs-cn/FAQ.md

 3. As for `delete` and `update`, you can use `limit` plus circulation to operate.

+#### Does TiDB release space immediately after deleting data?

+None of the `DELETE`, `TRUNCATE` and `DROP` operations release data immediately.
+For the `TRUNCATE` and `DROP` operations, after the TiDB GC (Garbage Collection) time (10 minutes by default), the data is deleted and the space is released.
+For the `DELETE` operation, the data is deleted but the space is not released according to TiDB GC.
+When subsequent data is written into RocksDB and executes `COMPACT`, the space is reused.

 #### Can I execute DDL operations on the target table when loading data?

 No. None of the DDL operations can be executed on the target table when you load data, otherwise the data fails to be loaded.